Vedp9984/ToDo/README.md

 - `edit [taskname]`: Edit an existing task.
 - `delete [taskname]`: Delete a task.
 - `sort`: Sort tasks by priority.
+- `history`: Display history of last 100 typed commands
 - `exit`: Exit the application.
 - `help`: Display the list of available commands.

+### Further Information
+- history stored at ~/.todo_history.log
+- This project uses the `json` module for data storage.
+- data stored at ~/.todo_list.json

+## Credits
+- mayank3135432
+- Vedp9984
 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.

-## Acknowledgements

-- This project uses the `json` module for data storage.
-- Special thanks to all contributors and users.